MileHacker Logo

 Communication Networks

 Major Canadian mobile providers Bell, Telus, and Rogers operate here.
 Sub-brands include Fido, Koodo, and Virgin Plus.
-SIM cards can be purchased at shops in larger towns or major Canadian cities.
+SIM cards can be purchased at shops in larger small communities or major Canadian cities.
 An Unlocked phone for local SIM cards is necessary.
-International eSIM services also present an alternative to physical SIM cards.
+International eSIM services also provide an alternative to physical SIM cards.

 Connectivity Options